Balladebits/Balladebits/README.md

 Minors and aromantic people please DNI (no,i do not hate Aromantic,it's because i'm a cuddler and i prefer not making them uncomfortable)

-I speak Both Spanish and English (Mostly english,but i really love speaking native spanish if you feel like it <3)
+I speak Both Spanish and English (Native Spanish,but use a lot of english anyway)

 Likes:
 - Videogames in general,specially Pokemon and Mega Man